Woodpecker

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-Salesflare and Thryv are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+Salesflare is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Salesflare alternatives in CRM are ranked by recent ship velocity.
 Browse the "Salesflare alternatives" section above for the current picks, or visit /alternatives/salesflare for the full list with editorial commentary on each.